haptava/heroku-example/README.md

 Install the [Heroku toolbelt][toolbelt] to control dyno scaling from the CLI and view the dyno logs.

-When you finish experimenting with your heroku-example app, make sure you decrease the number of worker and web dynos to 0 to avoid charges.
+When you finish experimenting with your heroku-example app, make sure you stop all the dynos to avoid charges.

 ## Running the App